bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Lucas Ontivero: 01:16:19

-I disagree completely because there are just so many fingerprints in the blockchain that you can't tell exactly which wallet created that transaction by just looking at the endlock time let's say you know.
+I disagree completely because there are just so many fingerprints in the blockchain that you can't tell exactly which wallet created that transaction by just looking at the `nLocktime`.

 Unknown speaker: 01:16:35

-Yes yes yes sure it is possible but anyway if, for example, cannot know so easily how many participants are.
+Yes yes yes sure it is possible but anyway if you, for example, cannot know so easily how many participants are.
 In Wasabi it is easy because you count how many equal outputs are.
 If there are 66 equal outputs then there are 66 participants.
 In this case it's a bit harder.